-The lecture notes (pdf) and class videos will be available at the end of every units in MS teams class material.
+The class videos will be available at the end of every class in MS teams.

-Compensation assessment shall be conducted only for those students who were absent in their regular assessment.
+Compensation assessment shall be conducted only for those students who were absent due to medical resons in their regular assessments (CT1 & CT2).

 ATTENDANCE POLICY (A uniform attendance policy as specified below shall be followed)